 This is the number of emergency room visits per thousand days of short-term care.

 Short-term Care: Facilitates Functional Improvement

-This is the percentage of short-term stay patients that saw functional improvements, such as enhanced ability to perform activities of daily living.
+This is the percent of short-term patients that experienced functional improvements, such as enhanced ability to perform activities of daily living.

 Scores for Indianapolis, IN